brille/brille/docs/module/enum.rst

 Enumerated values
 -----------------
-py::mod:`brille._brille` uses a number of enumerated values to control its behaviour and convey information.
+:py::mod:`brille._brille` uses a number of enumerated values to control its behaviour and convey information.

 .. autoclass:: brille._brille.AngleUnit